carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 | Spark*                                              | ++            |                    | +            | ++             | ++          |                       |               |

 ## Example
-It sounds more complicated than it should, let's make an example to clarify.
+With all those rules and those tables, this method **looks more complicated than it actually is**.
+Let's make a practical example to give you a feel of what you can do with this.

 At our company X, we have a Data Engineering team.
 We want to increase capacity, so we decide to hire a new unit.
 We want to use the skills table to help us have a better perspective on the hiring process.
 To do so, we copy the whole table, fill the column for our team, turn to bold the values in the columns that match,